atick-faisal/label-studio/docs/source/tutorials/yolo.md

 4. Then from the **Model** page in the project settings, [connect the model](https://labelstud.io/guide/ml#Connect-the-model-to-Label-Studio).
 The default URL is `http://localhost:9090`.

-5. Add images or video (depending on tasks you are going to solve) to Label Studio.
+5. Add images or video (depending on tasks you are going to solve) to Annotation Hub.

 6. Open any task in the Data Manager and see the predictions from the YOLO model.